 Mercedes Ascaso Til, a chartered civil engineer based in Darlington, has received a national award from New Civil Engineer in the category ‘Technical Excellence’.

-Ascaso, a principal engineer at DLT Engineering, formerly Dorman Long Technology, and an ICE Teesside Branch committee member, received the award at a private dinner held at London’s famous restaurant, The Ivy.
+A principal engineer at DLT Engineering, formerly Dorman Long Technology, and an ICE Teesside Branch committee member, Mercedes Ascaso Til received the award at a private dinner held at London’s famous restaurant, The Ivy.

 The ‘Technical Excellence’ award was given to Ascaso for her work as chief engineer on a bridge gantry design on the 1915 Çanakkale Bridge in Turkey.